mykeln/teslaprep/README.md

 # Tesla Prep

 If you find this guide helpful, I would really appreciate it if you [use my referral link](https://www.tesla.com/referral/mykel48491) (mykel48491) when ordering your Tesla.
 Using a referral code will grant you 1,000 free Supercharging miles.
-(Thanks Brent, Tim, Alan, Enedy, David, Ningzhi, Jose Alfonso, Marc, Charles, Puspa, Jordan, Stefani and Cory!)
+(Thanks Brent, Tim, Alan, Enedy, David, Ningzhi, Jose Alfonso, Marc, Charles, Puspa, Jordan, Stefani, Cory and Chester!)

 I couldn't find a good resource for the soup-to-nuts process of buying a Model 3, so I made one.
 This is a comprehensive guide on preparing for, taking delivery of, and owning a Tesla Model 3.